sandra-liedtke/ti_scraper/Initial Setup and Getting Started (en).md

 ## Linux

- - You might need to do an updatee on existing software before continuing.
+ - You might need to do an update on existing software before continuing.
 To do so, in the command line type `sudo apt update`
  - Type `sudo apt install python3.X`
  - Type `python3 --version`
  - Type `python3.X` and then `help("modules")` and make sure that (among others) also the beautifulsoup4, requests and stem libraries are listed